 At its core, cyber risk quantification is not a specific set of rules or methodologies but rather a method for conducting a rigorous, in-depth analysis of subjecting any IT infrastructure.
 The intent is to obtain objective evidence to develop strategies for reducing risks and ultimately strengthening an organization’s cyber resilience.

-Cyber risk quantification is important in ensuring that cyber threats are understood and can help cyber security teams analyse vulnerabilities and risks and create cyber risk mitigation strategies.
+Cyber risk quantification is important in ensuring that cyber threats are understood and can help cyber security teams analyze vulnerabilities and risks and create cyber risk mitigation strategies.
 The following are the benefits of cyber risk quantification:

 - Provides Insights into Vulnerabilities: An analysis of the information technology assets allows companies to understand their cyber risk posture and quantify their security vulnerabilities.
 The process makes companies feel more secure in knowing they are not as vulnerable as they originally assumed.